yehaha9876/gitlab/doc/ci/examples/browser_performance.md

 # Analyze website performance with Sitespeed.io

-This example shows how to run [Sitespeed.io][sitespeed] on your code by using GitLab CI and Sitespeed using Docker-in-Docker.
+This example shows how to run [Sitespeed.io][sitespeed] on your code by using GitLab CI/CD and Sitespeed using Docker-in-Docker.

 First, you need a GitLab Runner with the [docker-in-docker executor][dind].